How does Foundation program fulfill both our own and others’ wishes?

 “By increasing our wisdom and Dharma experience we will gradually solve all our problems and eventually we will achieve the ultimate happiness of full enlightenment, the bliss of Buddhahood.
 This is how the Foundation Program can fulfill our own wishes.
 If we increase our wisdom and Dharma experience we can give teachings and spiritual advice to others and set a good example for them to follow.”

 Geshe Kelsang Gyatso Rinpoche – excerpt from the inauguration of Foundation Program at Tara Center, England, 1990

 What is Foundation Program?

-If you have been attending and enjoying drop-in classes at Odiyana Kadampa Buddhist Center (OKBC) or at its branch classes and would like to deepen your study and practice of meditation, you may want to consider joining one of our Foundation Program (FP) study classes this fall.
+If you have been attending and enjoying drop-in classes at Odiyana Kadampa Buddhist Center (OKBC) or at its branch classes and would like to deepen your study and practice of meditation, you may want to consider joining one of the Foundation Program (FP) study classes.

 The Foundation Program is a wonderful opportunity for deeper study and practice of Buddha’s teachings in the modern world.
 Through study and contemplation, engaging in meditations and group discussions, students increase their wisdom, compassion and meditation experience.
 They develop warm spiritual friendships, sharing insights and experiences on the spiritual path.